lfads/lfads-run-manager/docs/install.md

 # Installation

+These instructions will walk you through the basic setup process to get you up and running with LFADS.

+!!! warning "Use Python 2.7"
+    While TensorFlow fully supports Python 3, the LFADS code itself does not yet.
+We expect to fix the few incompatibilities soon, but for now, use Python 2.7.
+If you're using [Anaconda](https://www.anaconda.com/download), you can create a `conda` environment like this:

+    ```bash
+    conda create --name tensorflow python=2.7
+    ```

 ## Install TensorFlow

 You'll need to install TensorFlow to run LFADS.
 Follow the [documentation for installing Tensorflow](https://www.tensorflow.org/install/) and be sure to install the version for GPUs if you wish to take advantage of the LFADS run queue.
 You may wish to install everything in a Python `virtualenv` or inside a `conda` environment, both of which are supported by `lfads-run-manager`.
 Be sure to test that you can `import tensorflow` in Python correctly: